-With the new iteration of Oxycontin being harder to abuse the result was that people seeking stronger opioids were forced to move to fentanyl.
-Fentanyl is a drug often sold in a slow-release patch form which drug abusers can chew for an immediate and extremely powerful high.
+The new form of Oxycontin is harder to abuse.
+Therefore, people seeking stronger opioids were forced to move to fentanyl.
+Fentanyl is a drug often sold in a slow release patch form which drug abusers can chew for an immediate and extremely powerful high.

 Fentanyl gives a more powerful high and a quicker high

-Having tried fentanyl, if they survived, users found the high quicker and more intense.
+Users who tried fentanyl and survived reported a quicker and more intense high.
 If you want to understand the high that comes from heroin, and keeping in mind that the effects of fentanyl are even more intense, think of the words from the Pink Floyd song, Comfortably Numb.
-“My hands feel like two balloons now; your lips are moving, but I can’t hear what you’re saying… I have become , comfortably numb…”
+“My hands feel like two balloons now.
+Your lips are moving, but I can’t hear what you’re saying.
+I have become, comfortably numb…”

 What determines the speed at which the body reacts to a drug?

-Getting high quickly is dependent upon whatever you are ingesting getting past the brain blood barrier efficiently and as close to 100% pure as possible.
+Getting high quickly is dependent upon whatever you are ingesting getting past the brain blood barrier efficiently.
 Fentanyl, especially when smoked or chewed, is delivered to the brain at almost 100% purity.
 This is what makes it so addictive, and it is also what makes it such a killer.

 Fentanyl is available in more forms than most other drugs and can be ingested in more ways

-- It comes in patches of various strengths, with the size of the patch determining the absorption rate/strength.
-The patches are designed to release the fentanyl over a period of time and are most often prescribed for severe pain, pain that cannot be mitigated with morphine.
+- It comes in patches of various strengths.
+The size of the patch determines the absorption rate/strength.
+The patches are designed to release the fentanyl over a period of time.
+Therefore, patches are most often prescribed for severe pain, pain that cannot be mitigated with morphine.

-- Those who acquire the patches solely to resell cut them up into small squares and sell those squares on the street.
+- Those who acquire the patches solely to resell cut them up into small squares.
+They then sell those squares on the street.
 Patches are especially popular among the casual users.
-They can be used without friends or relatives knowing about a hidden drug habit and with little risk of discovery because no drug paraphernalia is required.
-However, that gig is up when the user is found dead, an all too common experience.
+They can be used without friends or relatives knowing about a hidden drug habit.
+This is because there is little risk of discovery as no drug paraphernalia is required.
+However, that gig is up when the user is found dead.
+Sadly, that is an all too common experience.